-- Buy extra produce in season or when on sale so you can freeze some for later use.
-Buy tomatoes in season and freeze them.
-You can use them to make curries, sauces, chutney or soups. - ; Tip: write the date on the food you freeze! - Buy large bags of plain frozen vegetables and fruit if you have the freezer room.
-They are just as nutritious as fresh! - Try 'just past peak' fresh vegetables and fruits like bananas that are available in the discount produce section of the store.
-You can use these bananas to make a smoothie, lassi or fruit chaat. - Avoid buying prepared raw vegetables or fruit.
-Cut or wash them yourself. - Check to see if pre-bagged items, such as avocados or apples cost more in bulk or per item.
-Also think about if you can use all of a bulk item before it goes bad.

-- Use 100% frozen juice concentrates instead of boxed or bottled juices.
-Avoid fruit "drinks" which may be less expensive, they are also less nutritious. - Add raisins or cut up dates to muffins or loafs which are cheaper than many other dried fruits. - Make your own salad dressings try 125 mL (1⁄2 cup) vegetable oil plus 125 mL (1⁄2 cup) vinegar or lemon juice plus your favourite herbs for seasonings. - Grow your own herbs or produce, or join a community garden in your community. - Join bulk buying programs for fresh produce to benefit from savings (such as Garden Fresh Box, Good Food Box or a community share agriculture (CSA)).
+- i Tip: write the date on the food you freeze! - Buy large bags of plain frozen vegetables and fruit if you have the freezer room.
+They are just as nutritious as fresh! - Try 'just past peak' fresh vegetables and fruits like bananas that are available in the discount produce section of the store. - Avoid buying prepared raw vegetables or fruit.
+Cut or wash them yourself. - Check to see if pre-bagged items, such as tangerines or apples cost more in bulk or per item.
+Also think about if you can use all of a bulk item before it goes bad. - Use 100% frozen juice concentrates instead of boxed or bottled juices.
+Avoid fruit "drinks" which may be less expensive, they are also less nutritious. - Add raisins or cut up dates to loafs which are cheaper than many other dried fruits. - Make your own salad dressings try 30 mL (2 Tbsp) sesame oil plus 125 mL (1⁄2 cup) vinegar or lemon juice plus your favourite herbs for seasonings. - Grow your own herbs or produce, or join a community garden in your community. - Join bulk buying programs for fresh produce to benefit from savings (such as Garden Fresh Box, Good Food Box or a community share agriculture (CSA)).